elizeusjunior/App/README.md

 ### Installing

-First, make sure that you have bower installed on your computer, from NPM (Node Package Modules)
+First, make sure that Nodejs installed, to use NPM (Node Package Modules)

 Download the project or create a new folder on your computer, and clone it using git clone: